Sensei

 in June of 1996, Greg Tremblay opened Kageyama

-Dojo on Yonge Street.
+Dojo.
 One of the chief goals of Kageyama was to

 become a common meeting ground, offering support and encouragement